Ujstor/web-ssh-server/README.md

-# Wetty and SSH-Server Docker Compose Configuration
+# Wetty and SSH-Server Docker Compose Configuration with Caddy Reverse Proxy

 This Docker Compose configuration sets up two services: Wetty and SSH-Server, allowing you to access an SSH server via a web-based terminal.
 Services are containerized using Docker, making it easy to deploy and manage.